vippsas/vipps-recurring-api/vipps-recurring-api.md

 | internal_error         | Internal Error / Something went wrong                                                    | The error could not be identified as one of the above.
 Try to create the charge again, changing or adding payment sources on the agreement, or contact Vipps for more information.                                          |

-The user gets more information in Vipps regarding why the Charge did not get charged.
+The user gets more information in Vipps regarding why the charge did not get processed.
 If they contact you about failing charges, you should refer them to Vipps.
 As long as the charge has `retryDays` left, we will continue to try and process the charge and notify the user.

 ## Userinfo